nostr-protocol/nips/yagt.md

 Developing a dedicated geotagging NIP offers several advantages over the general application of NIP-32 for geographical data:

 - **Simplicity and Clarity:** Using NIP-32 for geodata can lead to verbose and complex labels, making them challenging to understand.
 This NIP simplifies expression.
-- **Handling ISO Standards:** The complexity added by ISO-3166-3 country code changes when using NIP-32 is streamlined in this NIP by simply labeling the channge as countryCode, thus making both publishing and filtering more straightforward.
+- **Handling ISO Standards:** The complexity added by ISO-3166-3 country code changes when using NIP-32 is streamlined in this NIP by simply labeling the change as countryCode, thus making both publishing and filtering more straightforward.
 - **Significance of Geodata:** Given its ubiquity, importance and diversity, geodata warrants its own specific letter designations and detailed specifications within nostr.
 - **Extends Existing GeoTag** `NIP-52` defined the `g` geotag, which this NIP extends and is compatible with.